wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

 dynamic language but that doesn't mean tests aren't needed.

 Rust has great built in support for testing and I've enjoyed being able to write tests focussed solely on the behaviour and logic of my code.
-Instead of behaviour and logic in addition to ensuring there are no syntax errors, or that `nil` is handled safely, etc.
+Compared to Ruby where I have to write tests that ensure there are no syntax errors, `nil` is handled safely, arguments are correct, in addition to the behaviour and logic.

 ## Editor and Tooling